any-docs/css/content/guides/containment/using/index.md

 CSS containment improves the performance of web pages by allowing the browser to isolate a subtree of the page from the rest of the page.
 If the browser knows that a part of the page is independent from the rest of the content, rendering can be optimized and performance improved.

-The {{cssxref("contain")}} and {{cssxref("content-visibility")}} properties enable developers to inform user agents whether or not an element should render its contents at all, and whether it should render its contents when it is offscreen.
+The `contain` and `content-visibility` properties enable developers to inform user agents whether or not an element should render its contents at all, and whether it should render its contents when it is offscreen.
 The user agent then applies containment to elements when appropriate, potentially deferring layout and rendering until needed.

 This guide describes the basic aims of CSS containment and how to leverage `contain` and `content-visibility` for a better user experience.